-Samsung Galaxy S23: What's the story so far?
+Samsung Galaxy S23: Ultra, Plus and the story so far

 The Samsung Galaxy S line typically runs on the latest Qualcomm and Exynos processors, depending on the region.
 It's been claimed however, that Samsung might ditch Exynos for the S23, sticking with Qualcomm only.

-The Qualcomm chip the S23 is likely to use is the next Snapdragon platform that is normally announced in December.
-We'd expect this to be called the Snapdragon 8 Gen 2, following on from the Snapdragon 8 Gen 1 and Snapdragon 8+ Gen 1, though at the moment, the name isn't confirmed.
+The Qualcomm chip the S23 is likely to use is the next Snapdragon platform that was announced in November - the Snapdragon 8 Gen 2.
+It's been claimed the S23 line up might run on a unique version of this chip though, with a higher clock speed than the standard offering.

 Should Samsung continue to offer Exynos chips in some regions, it's the Exynos 2300 that has been mentioned.
 Rumour has it that chip can't compete with the Qualcomm equivalent in all aspects though.